 One of the wonderful things about this quick and easy pesto rigatoni recipe is the ease with which you can customise it.

-Homemade pesto is so simple to make and you can use anything from herbs to spinach and even broccoli or combinations of them.
+Homemade pesto is so simple to make and you can use anything from herbs to spinach to kale and even broccoli or combinations of them.
 Try one of these pesto recipes.

 You can also use store-bought pesto if you’re pressed for time but I urge you to take the 10 minutes to make your own.